rackerlabs/docs-ras-databases/docs/ras-databases-handbook/planning.rst

 Planning
 =========

-This section the following forms of planning to consider when deploying databases.
+This section describes the following forms of planning to consider when deploying databases.

 - Capacity planning identifies your immediate and long-term storage